 The situation in most primary and secondary schools in rural Kenya is similar, and those who have been in regions can relate.
 The communities erect the structures for students to go through pre-primary education to high school.
-The procedure is mostly accomplished via fundraisers, which we call Harambee and partly CDF (funds from the local parliamentary offices).
-The government provides teachers, and currently, as the new curriculum is adopted countrywide, the government has been sending textbooks for students from grades 1-3 and 7-8.
+The procedure is mostly accomplished via fundraisers, which we call Harambee, and partly CDF (funds from the local parliamentary offices).

-Students in both Kyalilini and Kwa-Mboo primary share textbooks, one book per three to five students depending on the subject and class.
+Students in both Kyalilini share textbooks, one book per three to five students depending on the subject and number of students in the classroom.
 The most affected are students in grades four and six, as the government has neglected their needs for decades.
-Amboseli primary school has also experienced the same and parents can only hope for the best.
-In addition to course-books, rural schools are in dire need of dictionaries, Kamusi, and encyclopedias.
-The secondary schools can also use calculators and other supporting materials for their scientific, technology, and art research.
+Amboseli Primary and Secondary school have also experienced the same and parents can only hope for the best.
+In addition to course books, rural schools are in dire need of dictionaries, Kamusi, Revision material, storybooks, and encyclopedias.
+The secondary schools can also use calculators and other supporting materials for their scientific, technology, and art research studies.